top of page

 Practice Leave No Trace

 Teach your children the importance of leaving no trace by minimizing your impact on the environment.
 Pack out all trash, avoid damaging vegetation, and use designated campsites whenever possible.
 Leave nature as you found it for future generations to enjoy.
+My kids sometimes forget to stay on the trail.
+Reminding them and teaching them the importance of protecting our trails.
+Prepare yourself for a lot of reminders.

 Stay Positive